eduardhogea/eduardhogea/README.md

 ## 🌍 My Exchange Experiences

 - 🇦🇹 Spent one semester as an exchange student in Linz, Austria at **Johannes Kepler University** during my bachelor's degree.
-- 🇪🇸 Studied in Barcelona at **Universitat Autònoma de Barcelona** Computer Vision.
+- 🇪🇸 Studied in Barcelona for a year at **Universitat Autònoma de Barcelona**, focused on Computer Vision.

 ## 🎤 Conferences and Awards